 Information for participants

-In February 2024, more than 40,000 households were invited to participate in the BELCOHORT study.
+The first phase of recruitment of BELCOHORT started in February 2024 until March 2024, more than 40,000 households were invited to participate in the BELCOHORT study.
 We thank everyone who responded favorably to the invitation.

-Here you will find the leaflet ( French Version / Dutch Version ) with all the information relating to your participation in this project.
+Here you will find the leaflet with all the information relating to your participation in this project.

 We remind you that your participation is not mandatory and you can decide to end your participation at any time.